Menu

 Will my health insurance provider reimburse me for sessions with you?

 Depends on your provider.
-As a level 3 member of the ACA, many of my patients are reimbursed by their health insurance provider for my services.
-But you will need to check with your provider to be certain.
+You will need to check with your provider to be certain.

-Will Medicare (Australia) reimburse me for seeing you?
+Will my national social security system reimburse me for seeing you?

 Scroll to Top